kinit-sk/yaudit-recsys-2021/README.md

 1. `encountered_videos.csv` containing normalized labels for the videos we encountered and then annotated during experiments.
 The file was obtained by running the `normalize-annotations.ipynb` notebook.
 2. `seed_videos.csv` containing the videos we used as seed for running the experiments, along with their assigned labels and topics.
+3. `train.csv` contains the manually labeled videos we used for training the models in the extended version of the paper.
+Only `youtube_id` and `annotation` columns contain values; other columns needs to be filled via YouTube API.

 We also provide two additional datasets that contain aggregated data that includes automatically generated predictions using a machine learning model (contained in `predicted_data` directory):